 California Penal Code 287 PC- Oral Copulation by Force, Fear, or Threats

-In a jury trial, the Judge is gonna tell the jury in Los Angeles that in order for a defendant to be convicted of this particular Penal Code Section, the government has to prove the defendant, number one, committed an act of oral copulation with someone else so this is where some sort of penetration or touching of the mouth of another person on someone's penis or even if the forced touching on someone's anus would be good enough for this oral copulation Penal Code Section.
+In a jury trial, the Judge is going to tell the jury in Los Angeles that for a defendant to be convicted of this particular Penal Code Section, the government has to prove the defendant, number one, committed an act of oral copulation with someone else so this is where some sort of penetration or touching of the mouth of another person on someone's penis or even if the forced touching on someone's anus would be good enough for this oral copulation Penal Code Section.

 Elements of the Crime

 Number two, the other person did not consent to the act, so whoever giving the oral sex in the equation has to not agree to it, which is a tricky thing I think for the prosecutors to prove because why don't they just shut their mouth and not orally copulate other person?